dirakx1/Dockeriot/README.md

 * Testing and deploying of complex applications on many devices in a replicable and scalable way.
 * Fast integration of new features in a chain of devices allowing testing deploying and integration.
 * Fast integration with distributed technologies like blockchain and other DLTs (f.e IOTA and HOLOchain)
-* Support for SC on different chains.
+* Support for Smart Contracts on different chains.

 ```Note: Although here we depict a general platform, the first layer that is developed is the:``` [Things Layer](ThingsLayer.md)